mild-blue/opentiny-docs/CONTRIBUTING.md

 JavaScript, JS
 : The correct capitalization is *JavaScript*.
 Do not use *Javascript* or *javascript*.
 Do not use *JS* unless it is referring to a specific library such as *PrismJS*

-For example: Another popular JavaScript minification tool, UglifyJS2, will corrupt TinyMCE unless ASCII-only is set.
+For example: Another popular JavaScript minification tool, UglifyJS2, will corrupt OpenTiny unless ASCII-only is set.

 menu bar, menubar
 : Use *menu bar* as two words.
 Do not use *menubar* or *menu-bar* as a compound word.

 plugin
-: The preferred way of referring to an add-on or extension for TinyMCE.
+: The preferred way of referring to an add-on or extension for OpenTiny.
 Do not use *add-on*, *extension*, *app*, or *plug-in*.

 premium features
 : *premium features* and not *Premium features*.